Ph.D., Early American Literature, University of Kentucky, 2002

 B.A., English, University of North Carolina at Chapel Hill, 1991

 Katherine E. Ledford, professor of Appalachian studies.
-Dr. Ledford teaches courses in Appalachian literature, mountain literature, comparative mountain studies, and higher education pedagogy.
-From 2009 to 2016 she served as program director of Appalachian studies, advising and mentoring both graduate and undergraduate students.
+Dr. Ledford teaches courses in Appalachian literature, global mountain literature, comparative mountain studies, and higher education pedagogy.
+In spring 2023, as a Fulbright Scholar, she taught graduate classes in the English department at Al Ahliyya Amman University in Amman, Jordan.
+Her teaching project, From the Appalachian Mountains to the Jordanian Highlands: Appalachian Literature as Cross-cultural Text, fostered cross-cultural understanding through literature.
+From 2009 to 2016 Dr. Ledford served as program director of Appalachian studies, advising and mentoring both graduate and undergraduate students.
+In 2023, she was inducted into the Cratis D. Williams School of Graduate Studies' Academy of Outstanding Mentors.
 Dr. Ledford co-edited Writing Appalachia: An Anthology, a comprehensive anthology of Appalachian literature published by the University Press of Kentucky in March 2020.
-She serves as a contributing editor for the Heath Anthology of American Literature and has published articles and reviews in ATQ, Appalachian Journal, Studies in Travel Writing, Journal of Appalachian Studies, and Mountain Research and Development, among others.
 Dr. Ledford co-edited Backtalk from Appalachia: Confronting Stereotypes (2000) and the media section of the Encyclopedia of Appalachia (2006).
 A past president of the Appalachian Studies Association (2011-2012), she is founding chair of the association’s International Connections Committee, which fosters communication between Appalachian studies scholars and mountain studies scholars around the world.

 Praise for Writing Appalachia: An Anthology